Double-Booking Prevention

 Section titled “Application-level: Serializable transactions”For additional safety, booking creation runs in SERIALIZABLE isolation with automatic retry:

-import { withSerializableRetry } from "@thebookingkit/core";
+import { withSerializableRetry } from "@thebookingkit/server";import { isSlotAvailable, BookingConflictError } from "@thebookingkit/core";

-const booking = await withSerializableRetry(async (tx) => { // Check availability const available = isSlotAvailable(rules, overrides, bookings, start, end); if (!available) throw new BookingConflictError();
+const booking = await withSerializableRetry(async (tx) => { // Check availability within the transaction const available = isSlotAvailable(rules, overrides, existingBookings, start, end); if (!available.available) throw new BookingConflictError("Slot no longer available");

-// Create the booking return tx.insert(bookings).values({ ... }).returning();});withSerializableRetry(fn, options?)
+// Create the booking return tx.insert(bookings).values({ providerId, startsAt: start, endsAt: end, customerEmail, customerName, status: "pending", }).returning();});withSerializableRetry(fn, options?)

 Section titled “withSerializableRetry(fn, options?)”Wraps a database operation in a SERIALIZABLE transaction.
 If PostgreSQL detects a serialization conflict (SQLSTATE 40001), the function automatically retries.